 On July 9, 2010, the General Services Agency ("GSA" or the "Agency") issued Invitation for Bid (IFB) GSA 105-10 seeking a radiological Imaging System.
 Following the submission of two offers, the Agency issued award of the IFB to MedPharm.
 Because of defects in the winning offeror's response and the award process itself, JMI-Edison (the "Appellant") initiated a bid protest.
-On December 21, 2010, the Agency denied the appellants protest, and on January 4, 2011, the Appellant initiated the instant appeal before the OPA.
+On December 21, 2010, the Agency denied the appellants protest, and on January 4, 2011, the Appellant initiated the instant appeal before the Office of the Public Auditor (OPA).
 On January 20, 2011, the Agency, through its counsel of record the office of the attorney general, submitted its mandated Agency report.
-These comments on that report are being timely provided in response.
+Because of errors in the Agency's original filing, the purchasing agency was ordered to submit an Amended Agency Report.
+Pursuant to the OPA's order of February 11, 2011, these comments on that report are being timely provided in response.